Anisometropia: Definition and treatments

 If amblyopia remains after correction of anisometropia, eye patching and vision therapy might also be suggested.

 To rule out or correct anisometropia, see an optometrist or ophthalmologist.
-Your eye doctor will recommend the best treatment options for clear, comfortable vision.
+Your eye doctor will recommend treatment options for clearer, more comfortable vision.